TimThuering/N-Body-Simulation/README.md

 Use a `,` as separator.
 The unit of length has to be an astronomical unit.

+The [dataset converter](https://github.com/TimThuering/N-Body-Simulation/tree/main/dataset_converter) can be used to generate datasets of this format.

 ## Examples

 The following command starts a simulation using the naive algortihm.